-- ARTHROPODS (flies, mosquitos, ants, and other insects) - Dispose of insects captured and killed in ethanol or oil as chemical waste.
+- ARTHROPODS (flies, mosquitos, ants, and other insects) - Dispose of insects, captured or killed in ethanol or oil, as chemical waste.
 Cap waste when not in use.
-Request a pick-up using the online Chemical Waste Pickup Request form. - Place dead insects (free of chemicals) in a biohazard bag labeled "Do Not Autoclave" and leave in designated infectious waste collection bins. - NEMATODES (C. elegans, Strongyloides spp., and others) - Autoclave culture dishes with agar and worms.
-Dispose of autoclaved dishes in designated infectious waste containers. - FISH & AMPHIBIANS (Zebra fish and frogs) - Place dead adult fish or amphibian in a biohazard bag labeled "Do Not Autoclave" and leave in designated "mourge" spaces within ULAR facility. - Wash bleach-inactivated fish or amphibian embryos down the drain. - OTHER ANIMALS (mice, rats, and other macrofauna) - Place dead animals in a biohazard bag and leave in designated "mourge" spaces within ULAR facility.
+Request pick-up using online Chemical Waste Pickup Request form. - Place dead insects (free of chemicals) in a biohazard bag labeled "Do Not Autoclave" and leave in designated infectious waste collection bins. - NEMATODES (C. elegans, Strongyloides spp., and others) - Autoclave culture dishes containing agar and worms.
+Dispose autoclaved dishes in designated infectious waste containers. - FISH & AMPHIBIANS (Zebra fish and frogs) - Place dead adult fish or amphibian in a biohazard bag labeled "Do Not Autoclave" and leave in designated carcass cooler within ULAR facility. - Bleach-inactivated fish or amphibian embryos are disposed of as liquid waste.
+Embryos are not subject to IACUC regulation. - OTHER ANIMALS (mice, rats, and other macrofauna) - Place dead animals in biohazard bag and leave in designated carcass cooler within ULAR

 All transgenic animals must be rendered non-viable prior to disposal.
 Alternate methods of disposal must be approved by the Penn IBC.

 Contact EHRS for details: ehrs@ehrs.upenn.edu or 215.898.4453.